-Manuel Antonio is one of Costa Rica’s top visited destinations for its dramatic landscapes, lush forests and tree-swinging monkeys.
+Manuel Antonio is one of Costa Rica’s top-visited destinations for its dramatic landscapes, lush forests, and tree-swinging monkeys.

-Here’s what you don’t want to miss in Manuel Antonio:
+Here’s what you don’t want to miss in Manuel Antonio.

-See the Park
+See the National Park

 No visit to Manuel Antonio is complete without a visit to the Manuel Antonio National Park.
-Though the crowds can swell to uncomfortable levels (Manuel Antonio is Costa Rica’s most visited national park), it’s still worth while elbowing your way in to see the monkeys play in the trees or the anteaters poke among the vegetation.
+Though the crowds can swell to uncomfortable levels (Manuel Antonio is Costa Rica’s most visited national park), it’s still worthwhile elbowing your way in to see the monkeys play in the trees or the anteaters poke among the vegetation.

 Enjoy Happy Hour on the Esplanade

-The bars facing the main public beach in Manuel Antonio offer 2-for-1 deals on their mohitos, cuba libres and daquaris between 4 p.m. and 6 p.m.
+The bars facing the main public beach in Manuel Antonio offer 2-for-1 deals on their mojitos, Cuba libres, and daiquiris between 4 p.m. and 6 p.m.
 This is a perfect spot to watch the incoming beach traffic or see the sun slip below the horizon.

 Have Dinner at El Avion

-Take at Least one Adventure Tour
+Take at Least One Adventure Tour

 You did come to Manuel Antonio for a vacation, right?
-The area has a number of world-class spas and wellness centers, which would be a shame to pass by.
+The area has several world-class spas and wellness centers, which would be a shame to pass by.
 The Rain Drop Spa has a chocolate therapy and massage for an hour and twenty minutes, which works vitamins C and B12 into the skin.

 Manuel Antonio's Spa Uno has a 50-minute warm stone massage with stones selected from a nearby river.
 The Serenity Spa at Hotel Si Como No has exfoliation treatments with Costa Rican organic products.